alban-gerome/kermit/README.md

 Automatically handle the rest:
 ------------------------------

-Now kermit will scan through the document for tags containing the _data-analytics-interaction-description_ HTML attribute.
+Now Kermit will scan through the document for tags containing the _data-analytics-interaction-description_ HTML attribute.
 It will find the tag name and if necessary the _type_ and _href_ attributes.
 For example an _input_ tag with _type="radio"_ and an _input_ with _type="text"_ will be in 2 different categories (click, change, blur).
 Therefore the tag name is not enough.
-Then kermit will determine the category automatically and attach the appropriate event listener to the element. kermit provides a cross-browser event listener.
+Then Kermit will determine the category automatically and attach the appropriate event listener to the element.
+Kermit provides its own a cross-browser event listener.

 For links that will result in loading a completely new page there could be a racing condition where the new page is trying to load and the analytics tracking request is trying to fire.
-Which one will happen first can be random so kermit applies a 500 milliseconds delay to the new page loading to leave enough time for the tracking request to be sent out.
+Which one will happen first can be random so Kermit applies a 500 milliseconds delay to the new page loading to leave enough time for the tracking request to be sent out.
 This delay does not apply to any other interaction and this ensures more accurate analytics data.
 The delay duration can also be edited in the config section.

-Configuring kermit:
+Configuring Kermit:
 -------------------

 I have already mentioned 2 settings above which you can edit in the config section